-Asthma UK is campaigning for more investment into asthma research to find out more about the underlying causes and help cure asthma.
+Asthma UK is campaigning for more investment into asthma research to find out more about its underlying causes and help cure asthma.

 Despite decades of pioneering research, asthma often goes undiagnosed or is mistaken for another condition, causing confusion and anxiety for people with asthma and the parents of children with asthma.
-This is not good enough in other diseases and isn’t good enough for asthma.
+This would not be good enough in other diseases and is not good enough for asthma.
+Moreover, we are now understanding of the different types of asthma is increasing.

 - Dr Louise Wood, Department of Health: 21st-century health: Research to support personalised medicine